-MCEMS offers CPR courses, a first responder course, and an EMT course.
+MCEMS offers CPR courses, a First Responder course, and an EMT course.

 FIRST RESPONDER COURSE

 The First Responder course is MCEMS-run and is specific to responding with the MCEMS service.
 To take the course, you must have an American Heart Association CPR certification, which may come from off campus or from a course offered at Macalester.
 We often offer CPR and First Responder courses back-to-back for students interested in this option.
 In the course, you will learn to obtain vital signs from a patient (heart rate, respiratory rate, and blood pressure), and you will become acquainted with the equipment we use on campus.
-Each course runs about 30 minutes.
+Each course runs about one hour.

 Next First Responder Course: Sunday, October 7th 12-1pm, Campus Center

 The EMT course is MCEMS organized and coordinated, and it is a two-three week course taught on campus over January Break.
 Skills attained in this course include all skills from the first responder level, patient assessment, blood glucose testing, oxygen administration, spinal immobilization, oral glucose administration, splinting, oropharyngeal/nasopharyngeal airway insertion, and more.
 Other activities include St. Paul Fire ride-alongs and a group visit to the University of Minnesota cadaver lab.
 After completion of the skills exam and the National Registry of Emergency Medical Technicians (NREMT) written exam, you will be a nationally certified EMT.
 This certification lasts for two years, and we offer recertification for current students on campus.
 Student EMTs have the option of working for MCEMS as a tier-3 work study job.

 Price Estimate: $1100 for Mac students / $1500 for non-students